kyleschnirring/hack-news/README.md

 ####Users
 The examples below show how to select a single user with his or hers ID you can also use the user method with the other methods provided.

+All users have some of the following properties.

 | Field | Description |
 | ----- | :---------: |